-One of biggest challenges and greatest incentives in the workplace is to cultivate an optimal climate for employees to bring their best selves to work and therefore have an unforgettable and engaged experience of work.
+One of the biggest challenges and greatest incentives in the workplace is to cultivate an optimal climate for employees to bring their best selves to work and therefore have an unforgettable and engaging experience of work.
 There are three sources that improve engagement: Meaningfulness, Psychological Safety, & Energy.

 While you can’t force employees to find or feel meaningfulness in their work, you can design the work to give it more meaningful depth.
 Shawn explains three predominant ways to do this:

 - Increase Autonomy: Give people the flexibility to figure out how to do their work.
 Allow employees to be involved in decisions that impact them.
 This opportunity to give their input is an autonomous leadership outcome.

 - Variety of Work: The more variety there is in the work, the less boring it becomes, which positively affects employees’ energy level, and therefore allows them to do higher quality work while enjoying it more.